 -

-Pregnant females will actually give off a pheromone to invite other adult midges to take part in the feast.
+Pregnant females will actually give off a pheromone to invite other adult midges to take part in the feast — this is why you are suddenly swarmed.

-Yes, everyone's immune response is different, so some people who are bitten may experience very little reaction, while others will get itchy raised bumps.
-I have never heard of anyone having a very serious life-threatening reaction to midge bites.
+No — everyone's immune response is different, so some people who are bitten may experience very little reaction, while others will get itchy raised bumps that last for days.
+Serious or life-threatening reactions to midge bites have not been documented in Scotland.

 Where is the worst place in Scotland for midges?